 Tuskers offers highly sought after game drives in the Kalahari acacia bushveld that flourishes in parts of the concession.
 Explore the bush and encounter wild animals, recognise their tracks and signs, and discover smaller details of the bush.

 Traditional game drives, as well as night drives, offer up close game viewing experiences with the population of wildlife that moves freely between the concession and the bordering Moremi Game Reserve.

-Daily schedules change according to the seasons, guests’ itineraries and requests; however, the below is a guideline of day-to-day activity:
+Daily schedules change according to the seasons, guests’ itineraries and requests; however, the below is a rough guideline of day-to-day activity:

 Botswana is a year-round destination and ‘when to go’ depends on preference regarding game viewing, landscape and weather.